-Writing is one of the most obvious career moves for talented writers, but the reason the best blogging courses are still in demand is that what it takes to run a successful blog has become a longer list than simply being able to string a sentence together.
+Blog management is one of the most obvious career moves for talented writers.
+But the reason the best blogging courses are still in demand is that what it takes to run a successful blog has become a longer list than simply being able to string a sentence together.

 Is blogging still relevant?

 The rise of the blogger during the 2000s was an exciting time when social media was still in its infancy.
 The idea that an individual could make their own footprint by sharing personal stories and expertise was capitalised on to great effect.

 But many now feel that the boom is over, with vloggers and social media influencers overshadowing the bloggers.
-However, blogging is still relevant in many areas of interest where written content is key, such as cooking, travel, marketing and journalism.
+However, not everyone receives and absorbs information in the same way with some preferring written mediums to video.

 What can the best blogging courses teach a writer?

 The biggest mistake writers make is assuming that blogging is all about writing.
 In fact, it is more like running a business.
 In order to effectively market and grow your blog, you will have to wear many hats.